 Before taking this medicine

-You should not use docusate if you are allergic to it, or if you have:
+You should not use docusate if you are allergic to it.

-Ask a doctor or pharmacist if it is safe for you to take docusate:
+Ask a doctor or pharmacist if docusate is safe to use if you have:

 How should I use docusate?

-Take this medicine with a full glass of water.
-Drink plenty of liquids while you are taking docusate.
+Drink plenty of liquids while you are using docusate.

-Do not take docusate rectal enema by mouth.
-It is for use only in your rectum.
+Do not take the rectal enema by mouth.
+Rectal medicine is for use only in the rectum.

-Wash your hands before and after using docusate enema.
+Wash your hands before and after using the enema.

 What happens if I miss a dose?

 Since docusate is used when needed, you may not be on a dosing schedule.
-If you are on a schedule, use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.